 Sonadrill drillship held in Malaysia due to lack of permits

-The Sonangol Quenguela drillship is being held by Malaysian Maritime Enforcement Agency due to docking without permission.
+The Sonangol Quenguela drillship is being held by the Malaysian Maritime Enforcement Agency due to docking without permission.

 The Sonangol Quenguela drillship is operated by Sonadrill, a joint venture established by drilling contractor Seadrill and an affiliate of Angola’s oil company Sonangol.

-According to the Malaysian coast guard, otherwise known as Malaysian Maritime Enforcement Agency, the Bahamas-registered drillship was detained on Monday night 9 nautical miles east of Tanjung Balau after it had failed to produce any permits for Malaysian waters.
+According to the Malaysian coast guard, otherwise known as the Malaysian Maritime Enforcement Agency, the Bahamas-registered drillship was detained on Monday night 9 nautical miles east of Tanjung Balau after it had failed to produce any permits for Malaysian waters.